How To Improve Productivity In Your Business With 11 Simple Strategies

 If you value your employees’ time, it’s time to save meetings for when you really need them.

 There’s a clear difference between an unproductive meeting and a good one.
 The latter is usually established by a clear meeting agenda.
 What is the meeting about and what are the desired outcomes?

 A good meeting is not set last minute, but rather, fits around the productive working hours of employees.
-Make sure to apply virtual meeting best practices to avoid wasted time.Oftentimes, a meeting does not require the whole team.
+Encourage team members to cancel the meeting if they believe that it is not productive to get together in real-time.

 Time off from everyday corporate life allows employees to stimulate their creative muscles and come up with groundbreaking ideas.
 Fun fact - Kevin Synstrom came up with the idea for Instagram while vacationing in Mexico.